Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 - `unsafeDupablePerformIO` is a more efficient version of `unsafePerformIO` that lacks thread safety
 - `unsafeInterleaveIO` makes it possible to defer `IO` computations lazily, and as such is used to implement lazy file reading, for example

 The idea is to use `unsafePerformIO` inside function definitions, to decide whether to offload them or not.
-By iteself this would require manually sprinkling these calls around, but in combination with one of the other approaches, such as Rewrite Rules [@sec:approaches_rewrite] or Compiler/Language extensions [@sec:approaches_extension], this could be made feasible in an ergonomic way for the developer to use.
+By itself this would require manually sprinkling these calls around, but in combination with one of the other approaches, such as Rewrite Rules [@sec:approaches_rewrite] or Compiler/Language extensions [@sec:approaches_extension], this could be made feasible in an ergonomic way for the developer to use.

 Now, one might ask "If you need to manually insert calls, why not use a regular function instead of `unsafePerformIO`?" which is indeed a valid question.
 The reasoning behind this is that we would like as much as possible to force functions into the `IO` monad, which did not need to be there in the first place, as it breaks down our ability to reason about our code (w.r.t. referential transparency), and means we would have to use monadic do-notation everywhere, making writing code quite tedious very quickly.

 \ \

 `unsafePerformIO` comes with some assumptions for it to work _safely_, such as not relying on any specific order of which the side-effects, in the function using `unsafePerformIO`, will be performed.
-That is, it is indeterministic, because of the call-by-need semantics of Haskell, which neither guarentees a function to ever be fully evaluated to normal form, nor that it will be evaluated at the place it is encountered.
+That is, it is indeterministic, because of the call-by-need semantics of Haskell, which neither guarantees a function to ever be fully evaluated to normal form, nor that it will be evaluated at the place it is encountered.
 Furthermore, for the side-effects to not be optimized away, there are a few precautions, such as making sure the function is not inlined (via `{-# NOINLINE foo #-}` pragma), the expression is not eliminated (via the compiler flag `-fno-cse`) and making sure the call to `unsafePerformIO` is not floated outside a lambda.

 To address these assumptions, we mainly need to consider the first one, because the second one is mainly an implementation detail.
 Luckily we do not care about neither the order of evaluation, nor if it ever gets evaluated (in fact, that is only a good thing), because of the inherent goal of offloading is to save the device from executing code.
 This means that Haskell's call-by-need semantics is very well suited for the goal of offloading.